Lake District Michelin Restaurants 2019

 Entering Michelin Guide 2017, HRiSHi offers dinners ‘POSH SCRAN’ in a stunningly contemporary Afternoon Tea, a new take on Sunday Lunch, lots of ‘twists’ in a Tasting Menu as well as a very exciting Dinner Menu.

 The Forest Side, Grasmere

 Another Lake District Michelin restaurant taking advantage of its location is The Forest Side, which, like Simon Rogan’s brand, also has its own Grasmere Kitchen Garden.
-Here a foraging approach to cooking allows Head Chef Kevin Tickle to deliver maximum taste as well as nutrient content to his dinners.
-Located in the the poetic heart of the Lake District, The Forest Side sits just outside of Wordsworth’s former home, the village of Grasmere.
+Here a foraging philosophy is pivotal to the menu, which is designed around maximising flavour from local ingredients as well as nutrient content.
+Located in the poetic heart of the Lake District, The Forest Side sits just outside of Wordsworth’s former home, the village of Grasmere.
 Menus are unashamedly 100% ‘inspired by the local landscape’ and knowledge of the local dialect may help when browsing the quirkily named menus; The L’al ‘Un and the Grand ‘Un.
 Whilst it is the unique rough and rugged charm of the Lake District landscape that so inspired the likes of William Wordsworth, the food at The Forest Side is as delicate and precise as you’d expect from a one-star Michelin restaurant.

 Famous Lake District Produce